 I bet the butterfly was your first (or second) design that you tried when you jumped into the colorful world of face painting.
 Did I guess right? 😉

 There are countless styles and shapes that make a butterfly design.
 The secret of their perfection is that they all share the same geometrical form.
-Once you understand the rules of painting a harmonious butterfly shape, you can confidently create many more variations.
+Once you understand the rules of painting a harmonious butterfly shape and how best to apply face paint, you can confidently create many more variations.

 When I started practicing face painting I analyzed hundreds of different butterfly face paintings, as well as pictures of real butterflies.
 For a long time, I was tormented by the question of why some butterflies looked balanced and harmonious even if they were simple.
 While others, despite being beautiful and intricate, did not create that pleasing effect.

 This topic is so wide, that I could barely fit everything into one blog post.
 So I’ll only present the essential tips that will help you take your butterflies to a new level.

 All the other details are covered in the “Butterflies” Module in part Three of my online Course.
 Check out the detailed Course Program here.

 Finding the Focal Point

 You’ve most probably already heard me speaking countless times about the importance of the Focal Points Theory.
 Because this knowledge is fundamental to harmonious face painting.

 But let’s get back to butterflies.
 Start by setting the main focal point, towards which the wings will be pointing.